genesiscommunitysuccess/docs/README.md

 npm run clear
 ```

-This command clears the Docusaurus generated assets, caches, build artifacts etc. This is useful if you're not seeing your changes in the browser.
+This command clears the Docusaurus generated assets, caches, build artefacts etc. This is useful if you're not seeing your changes in the browser.

 ## Regenerating `bundle`